pstefanovic/grpc-load-balancing/README.md

 kubectl logs -f -l app=client --container client -n clsidecar
 ```

-Sidecar proxy discovers new server instances, sets up connections and starts balancing RPCs to them.
+Sidecar proxy discovers new server instances, sets up connections, and balances RPCs.
-Added hop is local to the pod network namespace, aka no added node hops.
+Added hop is local to the pod network namespace, so there are no node hops.
-Proxy scales with the client, therefore no issues there.
+Proxy scales with the client; therefore, there are no scalability issues.

 Clean up